Issues for both sexes

 - Be as active as possible.
 Plan activities for each day such as exercise or meeting people.

 - Find someone who will allow you to talk about your feelings.
-Try the Cancer Council Helpline on 13 11 20 as a starting point.
+Try the nurses at Cancer Council on 13 11 20 as a starting point.

 ‘I lacked confidence in my appearance.
 I was thin, pale and bald and had a tube sticking out of my chest.
 During sex I kept a T-shirt on to hide the tube.
 I kept the lights down low.' - Leanne, 40